cgrossi/ciaomondo/README.md

 - deploy the project to surge.sh
 - add a custom domain name to surge.sh
 - view the code live on the web

+## Figure out
+ - How to break JS into modules and compile with webpack
+ - How to create webpack.config.js
+ - How to make webpack watch for changes and auto compile